johnston9/MS3-Shot-Caller/README.md

 ### Images Page

   The user here can find images by entering a specific image tag name if they have it or entering a search word relating to the images they wish to see.
-These image are only upload by admin so they are intended to be actual style and shooting choices, options of these.
-Here the admin can set images for users to know what choices have been made and what looks and themes are being uses.
+These images are only upload by admin so they are intended to be actual style and shooting choices, or options of these.
+Users have the option to post their own images in department messages.
+If these are to be used for the main image bank all the admin has to do is right click on them and add the URL in the Upload Image page that only they have access to.
-  In the Departments posting message option it also allows for the posting of images for discussion and collaboration.

-<p align="center">Images Page</p>
+<p align="center"><strong>Images Page</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/hos1.png" width="90%">
 </h2>